 Upon completion of Concordia’s Bachelor of Arts in Education program, students will:

-The general education requirements consist of 50 credit hours:Freshman Foundation (15)
+The general education requirements consist of 50 credit hours, in addition to 6 credit hours for elective courses:Freshman Foundation (15)

 The professional education requirements consist of 68 credit hours:Education Core (32)

 A minimum of 124 semester hours are required to graduate.
 Students must complete enough elective hours to meet this requirement.
 Students must complete a minimum of 45 semester hours of upper-division credit.
 HUM 351 and REL 401 are courses that must be completed at Concordia University.

 Students should be aware of the prerequisite courses needed for their major courses.
 In many cases these prerequisites should be taken to satisfy the General Education requirements, especially in the Math and Science areas.
 Please see the Academic Catalog for more details.